eggheadio/eggheadio-course-notes/real-time-data-with-graphql-subscriptions/notes/06-graphql-display-graphql-data-with-a-react-component.md

 ## Summary

-When we call useQuery a request is fired off to `Onegraph`, which in turn requests data from GitHub, this means we do not have the `data` immediately.
+When we call useQuery a request is fired off to `OneGraph`, which in turn requests data from GitHub, this means we do not have the `data` immediately.
 We need to describe how our components look while the data is still loading, and what we display if there is an error in that process.

 Conveniently, the `result` variable returned by `useQuery` contains `fetching` and `error` properties that we can use to display our component in those different states.